JoeFanning/Philosophical-AI/README.md

 ## Abstract<br>
 The development of a benevolent AI is an essential endeavour for humanity.
 This immense task is coupled by two important questions.

-1.How to decide on what is benevolent for humanity?
-What is ethical, moral and just for all?
-How to make the world a better place?
+1.How to decide on what is benevolent for humanity: what is ethical, moral and just for all: how to make the world a better place?

 2.How to define these decisions into metrics for computation in AI?